gopheracademy/gopheracademy-web/content/advent-2015/reducing-boilerplate-with-go-generate.md

 Sometimes we try to reduce boilerplate by using reflection and filling our projects with methods accepting `interface{}`.
-However, whenever a method takes an `interface{}` we are throwing our type safety out of the window.
-When using type assertions and reflection the compiler is unable to check we are passing the right types and we are more open runtime panics.
+However, whenever a method takes an `interface{}`, we are throwing our type safety out of the window.
+When using type assertions and reflection, the compiler is unable to check we are passing the right types and we are more exposed to runtime panics.

-Some of the boilerplate code we've got can be mostly inferred from the code we alerady have in our project.
+Some of the boilerplate code we've got can be mostly inferred from the code we already have in our project.
 For that, we can write tools that will read our project's source code and generate the relevant code.

 # The building blocks to code generation